Park County Assessor

 Frequently Asked Questions

 Yes.
-Wyoming statute requires that all persons responsible for determining value for property assessment purposes be certified by the state as a Property Tax Appraiser.
-Each appraiser must complete coursework in appraisal on an ongoing basis to acquire and maintain this certification.
+Wyoming statute requires that all individuals responsible for determining property values for assessment purposes be certified by the state as Property Tax Appraisers.
+Each appraiser must complete ongoing coursework in appraisal to acquire and maintain certification.
+This training is provided through the International Association of Assessing Officers (IAAO) and conducted in person.

 You must contact the Assessor’s office within 30 days of the mail date on the assessment schedule.
 Bring with you any information that you would like the Assessor to consider regarding the value of your property.